erdo/n8/README.md

 }
 ```

-Tell N8 what classes you decided on, like this from android:
+Tell N8 what classes you decided on, like this on android:

 ``` kotlin
 val n8 = NavigationModel<Location, TabHostId>(